rubenvannieuwpoort/static-site-generator/README.md

 	npm install
 	./build

+Now, a `site` directory should have been created, which contains the generated site.

 If you want to build the site in a way that you can open it locally with the links still working, use `./build dev` instead of `./build`.
 This makes sure the links in the index include the `.html` suffix so that they link to local files.